minetest/minetest/.github/CONTRIBUTING.md

 ## Concept Approvals and Roadmaps

-If a Pull Request is not a bug fix:
+If a pull request is not a bug fix:

 * If it matches a goal in [the roadmap](../doc/direction.md), then the PR should be labeled as "Roadmap" and the goal stated by number in the description.